BlaqueDevs/se-assignment-day-4-software-project-management-kariukidan/README.md

 A WBS is useful in that it promotes effective resource allocation, progress tracking of the project, communication between project stakeholders, facilitates collaboration and also helps in task identification.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
- A detaiked project schedule provides a clear roadmap for the project, outlining tasks, timelines, dependencies, and resources.
+ A detailed project schedule provides a clear roadmap for the project, outlining tasks, timelines, dependencies, and resources.

 - Ensures effective time management
 - promotes decision making